HughPowell/c4-lib/README.md

 ### Continuous Deployment

-Continuous Deployment requires secure environment variables so deployment is initially disabled in the .travis.yml file.
+Continuous Deployment requires secure environment variables so this is initially disabled in the .travis.yml file.
 To enable Continuous Deployment add the required secure variables ([Clojars](https://clojars.org/) username and password, [GitHub secure token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and the releasers email address) securely and uncomment the deploy section.

 ## Hacking on this Template